emacsgifs/emacsgifs.github.io/_posts/2016-12-31-Autothemer.md

 form, you would refer to it as `,my-red`, so that it's evaluated properly.

-(This section of the README will be updated as I find any other gotchas.)
+(This section of the article will be updated as I find any other gotchas.)

 ### Auto generating missing specs